joao-frohlich/cpython/Doc/library/sys.monitoring.rst

 and coroutines, the :monitoring-event:`STOP_ITERATION` event is provided.
 :monitoring-event:`STOP_ITERATION` can be locally disabled, unlike :monitoring-event:`RAISE`.

-Note that the :monitoring-event:`STOP_ITERATION` event and the :monitoring-event:`RAISE` event for a :exc:`StopIteration` exception are equivalent, and are treated as interchangeable when generating events.
-Implementations will favor :monitoring-event:`STOP_ITERATION` for performance reasons, but may generate a :monitoring-event:`RAISE` event with a :exc:`StopIteration`.

 Turning events on and off
 -------------------------